Blazing Star

-Blazing Star is a shoot 'em up video game developed by Yumekobo and published by SNK in 1998 for the Neo Geo arcade and home systems.
-It is a follow-up to Pulstar (1995) and features side-scrolling action similar to its predecessor and different ships with varying characteristics.
+Blazing Star is a 1998 horizontally scrolling shooter video game developed by Yumekobo and published by SNK for the Neo Geo arcade and home platforms.
+It is a follow-up to Pulstar (1995), and features side-scrolling action similar to its predecessor and different ships with varying characteristics.
 It was made less challenging than its predecessor, and the graphic quality was improved upon.

 The game was released to mixed reviews.
 It was commended for its graphics and boss design, and for keeping the Neo Geo shooter scene alive.
 It has received greater recognition in retrospective reviews when re-released on smartphones and home consoles through the ACA Neo Geo series.
 Critics continued to praise the boss battles and graphics, but criticized the uneven stage design.

 Gameplay

 The player uses a charge shot against a boss.

-Blazing Star is a side-scrolling shoot 'em up similar to its predecessor Pulstar (1995) and the classic shooter R-Type (1987).
+Blazing Star is a horizontally scrolling shooter similar to its predecessor Pulstar (1995) and the classic shooter R-Type (1987).
 The story revolves around cyborgs that, remembering their humanity, team up to destroy artificial intelligence systems developing the cybernetic armies they were once a part of.

 The player can choose from playing as one of these cyborgs, each piloting a ship equipped with different shot types, power, and speed.
 Tapping the fire button will unleash a standard shot, or it can be tapped rapidly for a different shot type, or held down for a charge attack.
 Upon releasing the fire button during a charge, it will unleash a powerful focused shot which can also be dispersed to cover a large area with smaller bullets.
 The effect and range of these attacks varies depending on the player's ship.

 Power-ups are littered across each stage that boost the power of the ship's weaponry.
 There are also other items that will increase the player's score and count towards their ranking at the end of each stage.
 Some of these are only revealed if the player eliminates specific waves of enemies.
 Some of the later stages introduce more stage hazards like narrow passages.
 Each stage ends with a boss fight which the player must be completed in the allotted time to get bonus points added to their score.
 If not completed under the time limit, the player is forced to continue to the next stage without collecting additional points.